Want to Know How to Get a Driver’s licence in Manitoba?

-When you are finally ready to get a Manitoba driver’s license you will discover that this step can be an exciting and rewarding decision.
+When you are finally ready to get a Manitoba driver’s licence you will discover that this step can be an exciting and rewarding decision.
 Just think.
 No more walking or trying to arrange a ride when the weather is cold, snowy, windy or wet.
 Finally you be able to get behind the wheel of a vehicle and travel according to your needs and schedule.
-At last you will be getting a taste of the independence and freedom that a driving license offers.
+At last you will be getting a taste of the independence and freedom that a driving licence offers.

 You need to be a current resident of the Manitoba province.